Cyberlorians/M-21-31/ExecutiveSummary.md

 By leveraging cutting-edge technology and expertise, US Federal customers can confidently enhance their cybersecurity posture, ensuring compliance with M-21-31 and safeguarding their critical systems and data.

+Please contact us at m2131collective@microsoft.com for any feedback and/or assistance.